 “It was so cool.
 I really respect them and their music, but I kinda went in and didn’t necessarily expect really normal down to earth people.
 Then again, I didn’t expect them to be these big headed people!
 They were just so nice.”

-Her roles in films have taken her far – the first breakthrough came for Moore in 2001 in an entirely anti-heroine part, as the school-girl no kid wants to be, ‘Lana Thomas’ in The Princess Diaries, opposite Anne Hathaway.
-The film was received positively both at the box office and from critics, and the song ‘Stupid Cupid’ by Mandy, played out on the beach where food-fights happen, was all over MTV for quite some time.
+Her roles in films have taken her far – the first breakthrough came for Moore in 2001 in an entirely anti-heroine part, as the school-girl no kid wants to be, ‘Lana Thomas’ in The Princess Diaries, opposite Anne Hathaway – the film was received positively both at the box office and from critics, and the song ‘Stupid Cupid’ by Mandy, played out on the beach.
 She followed this up with an adaptation of the famous Nicholas Sparks novel A Walk to Remember and the film went onto become a success in Asia, particularly.
 The single from her third album ‘Cry’ was roped in as part of the OST, and it sort-of gravitated Moore more towards the kind of roles in music/films that her fans wanted to see her in.

 Moore on her film A Walk to Remember: